Date of Award

 Integrating my two passions of the visual arts and science for my senior thesis, I created a collection of paintings that represent human organs and the parallels between plant biology and animal biology.
 Genetically, plants are just as complex – if not more – than many animals.
 They have intricate sensory and regulatory systems highly comparable to humans, and on a cellular level, we share many analogous features.
 In addition, every single carbon atom that makes up the human body was at one time fixed in a plant during photosynthesis.
 We also rely on photosynthesis to give us the oxygen we breathe.
 Embracing these facts, I used plants and flowers to create sculptures of human organs, and then painted the sculptures in watercolor.
 My work is a step aside from conventional medical illustration and into creative representation.
 There is a delicate balance in using one specific type of nature to embody a superficially different form of life; this compelled me to take each step of the creative process methodically and with precision.
 In each sculpture, I focused on mimicking texture and shape of its corresponding human organ in order to create a realistic subject conveyed in painting.
 I deliberately incorporated shadow to give the impression that the subject is fully tangible.
 In each painting, I employed fine detail to capture the way that plant and human anatomy are equally sophisticated in structure.
 It is then left to the viewer’s curiosity: if we are analogous in so many ways, then what exactly characterizes us as human?

 Borek, Allison, "Organics: Exploring the parallels Between Botany and Human Anatomy through Sculpture and Watercolor Painting" (2016).
-Honors Theses and Student Projects.
+Honors Theses.
 122.